Just like the digestive, immune, and cardiovascular systems, everyone has an endocannabinoid system.

-THC binds to receptors primarily found in the brain, creating the psychoactive experiences or "high" that many people associate with cannabis use.
+THC binds to receptors primarily found in the brain and central nervous system, creating the intoxicating experiences or "high" that many people associate with cannabis use.

-Compounds like CBD, on the other hand, won’t get you “high” when ingested because they bind to receptors that do not produce this effect.
-Products with only these non-psychoactive cannabinoids can still provide many health benefits of cannabis without an altered state of mind.
+Cannabinoids like CBD, on the other hand, won’t get you “high” when ingested its main function is slowing the breakdown of our own endocannabinoids so that our bodies can use more of what they’re naturally producing.
+Products with only these non-intoxicating cannabinoids can still provide many health benefits of cannabis without an altered state of mind.

 Although certain conditions are better treated by specific compounds, current science suggests that the cannabinoids work best when used in harmony with one another.
 This is known as the entourage effect.

 The ECS works at every level to bring balance to the body.